TWDavid12/PhoneGesture-AI-CASA0018/README.md

 ## Results

 After refining the tilt gesture to a consistent backward movement, the final model achieved 100% accuracy on validation and model testing.
 Live classification also correctly identified example idle, shake and tilt gestures.

-## Deployment

-The exported WebAssembly/Node.js deployment files are stored in `deployment_nodejs/`.